Things to Avoid if You Suffer from High Blood Pressure

 Condiments and salad dressings like mayonnaise, ketchup, thousand island, and the like are high in sodium, which we already know affects arterial health.
 Instead of these, make a homemade dressing that’s low in sodium and fat.

-Teas made with anise seeds can raise blood pressure dramatically, and can even provoke a heart attack in extreme cases.
+Teas made with anise seeds may increase your blood pressure dramatically, and even provoke a heart attack in extreme cases.

 - Don’t drink alcoholic beverages.
 Too much alcohol increases blood pressure.
-However, it’s been found that drinking only a glass or two of wine a day can actually help regulate blood pressure.
+However, some studies have found that drinking only a glass or two of wine a day may actually help regulate blood pressure.

 - Don’t lead a sedentary life.
 Not getting enough exercise can cause serious health problems, including high blood pressure.
 Obesity and high levels of bad cholesterol also hasten the development of this disorder.
 It’s important to eat healthy, get plenty of exercise, drink water, reduce stress, and consult your doctor regularly.

 - Avoid caffeine.
 Research is still ongoing to determine exactly how caffeine affects blood pressure.
-While there’s evidence that caffeine can increase blood pressure suddenly, it’s not known whether the effect is lasting or only temporary.
+While there’s evidence that caffeine can increase blood pressure suddenly, researchers don’t know whether the effect is lasting or only temporary.
 Still, if you suffer from high blood pressure, it’s best to avoid or cut down on substances that contain caffeine.